sparcopt/bifrost-hub/readme.md

 ## ℹ️ Overview

 Bifrost Hub is a free, open-source web UI to monitor and manage Valheim dedicated servers.
-It provides a set of minimalistic and detailed UI interfaces that display relevant info about the connected server, the game world, its players and real time data such as game events.
+It provides a set of minimalistic and detailed user interfaces that display relevant info about the connected server, the game world, its players and real time data such as game events.
-While its primary audience comprises Valheim server owners, the application features can also be made accessible and used by server players and other interested users.
+While its primary audience targets Valheim server owners, the application features can also be made accessible and used by server players and other interested users.

 ## ✨ Features